vojay-dev/airflow-dagventure/README.md

 Contains three classes:

-**`ChatBubble`** — a floating speech bubble above each building showing the DAG state.
+**`ChatBubble`** — a floating speech bubble above each building showing the Dag state.
 Built with a NineSlice ribbon and a text object:

 ```javascript
 class ChatBubble extends Phaser.GameObjects.Container {